Leadershift Explained

 Why do experienced leaders find Leadershift challenging?

 Leadershift is challenging precisely because it asks leaders to do less of what earned them the role.
 The decisive action, the command of detail, the quick resolution of uncertainty — these are the behaviours that get leaders promoted.
 Leadershift does not ask leaders to abandon those capabilities.
-It asks them to notice when those capabilities have become the default, and whether the situation calls for something else: holding space, staying curious, working through others rather than over them.
+It asks them to notice when those capabilities have become the default, and whether the situation calls for something else: creating space, staying curious, working through others rather than over them.

 How is Leadershift different from standard leadership development?